pabagan/nx-monorepo/README.md

 **See dependency graph** when libraries are updated run `nx affected:dep-graph`.

+## Build, lint and test just affected changes.

 **Run command in affected dependencies** with `nx affected --target=[build|lint|test]`.
 Can even run against branch or head `--base=origin/master --head=HEAD~5`.
 This feature brings fast build|lint|test no matter how big the project gets.

+Check this example with [Jenkins](https://github.com/nrwl/nx-jenkins-build) how using affected reduce the build from 45 min to 8 min.

 ## Build cache
 Build implements local cache for `build|lint|test|e2e`.